 “Ayla seeks the ones who killed Arugan,” the Zinji explained as he reeled me in.
 “I have heard her voice in the water.
 I know of her desires.
 You are one that she wants to kill with a personal touch.”

 “What are you doing?”
 I called.
 “Stop!”

 Christine and the others had turned to see what was unfolding, most of them equally confused by the situation, but before they could act, the world went wild.
-Dark portals sprang up everywhere around us, and vile undead creatures began pouring into the halls of the keep.
+Dark portals sprang up everywhere around us, and vile creatures started pouring into the halls of the keep.
 The soldiers pulled their blades, but they were quickly being overrun.

 It worked.
 The spell on me loosened and I jumped up, fireball at the ready.

 My horse gave out a terrified whinny, and I saw an icy chain had been thrown.
 It wrapped around Surfal’s neck, and it began pulling him away from the Zinji.
 I followed it back to the one that now had my horse in their grips, and my blood ran cold.

 I swallowed my fear, and used my strongest magic to melt the chain that held Surfal.
 As the horse broke free, I turned to face the fallen princess and fired my best shots.
 The spells hit harmlessly against her body.
 She absorbed them, like it was nothing more than a brush of the wind.